 The assumption behind this approach seems to be that a searcher will look through the snippets shown during the first search, and if they didn’t find one engaging enough to click through, they might try a different but related search.
-If the same page appears in the results, it might be better to show a different snippet for that page to let people decide if it might be worth visiting, than to show them the very same snippet.
+If the same page appears in the results, it might be better to show a different snippet for that page to let people decide if it might be worth visiting than to show them the very same snippet.

-Example of a dynamic snippet
+Example of a dynamic search snippet

 Someone wants more information about a soccer team named the Pirates, located in Atlanta.
 They search for [Atlanta pirates] (without the brackets), and among the results is the home page for the team.
-For some reason, they decide not to click upon that results, but instead perform a new query.
+For some reason, they decide not to click upon that results but instead perform a new query.
 They follow up with a query for [Atlanta soccer schedule], and the home page for the team appears in the results again.
-Google notices the follow up query, and that they both share one term (or a “token,” as the patent refers to it).
+Google notices the follow-up query and that they both share one term (or a “token,” as the patent refers to it).

 This “dynamic generation of a snippet” for a repetitive search result is an attempt by Google to give that page a second chance of being clicked upon.
-In my previous post about snippets, I described some of the things that the search engine might look for in a paragraph on a page to choose a snippet from, and how it might give those paragraphs different weights.
+In my previous post about snippets, I described some of the things that the search engine might look for in a paragraph on a page to choose a snippet from and how it might give those paragraphs different weights.

-This patent adds an additional weight, by giving a negative score to the paragraph chosen previously if it’s in the same query session, and it may share one or more tokens (or terms).
+This patent adds additional weight by giving a negative score to the paragraph chosen previously if it’s in the same query session, and it may share one or more tokens (or terms).
 That paragraph might be chosen again if it still outranks other paragraphs that might have been given some weight as a potential snippet.
 Or another snippet might be shown instead.

-It’s worth spending your time on crafting a meta description that might be used as a snippet since it could make the difference between whether or not someone clicks on one of your pages.
+It’s worth spending your time crafting a meta description that might be used as a snippet since it could make the difference between whether or not someone clicks on one of your pages.